 “We were just held up for a bit and got back at it,” Bledsoe said.
 “We’re in a great location to do this.
 Ormond Beach is among the nicer communities in the area.
 It’s a great place to live.”

 Two- and 3-bedroom homes in the new manufactured home community will range from 1,200 to 2,400 square feet.
 Prices are between $120,000 and $200,000.
-The community will operate as a dealer for homes from two makers, Homes of Merit and Palm Harbor.
+The community will also operate as a mobile home dealer for homes from two makers, Homes of Merit and Palm Harbor.
 Homeowners can rent the land their home sits on for about $700 per month.

 “The rents will vary a little,” Bledsoe said.
 “Depending on whether you have a waterfront lot, a premium lot or a lot that borders a preservation area.”